wadkhlemshem/cbmc/src/ansi-c/module.md

 ---
 \section type-checking Type-checking

-In the \ref ansi-c and \ref java_bytecode directories.
+In the \ref ansi-c directories.

 **Key classes:**
 * \ref languaget and its subclasses